PV-314/lfl3-kit/readme.txt

 We also assume that x is the non-constant alpha_i - this is important and used throughout.
 Once again, just follow the examples.

+Tip: in the egX_search_general() functions.
+Do not forget that a1, a2 and a3 need to be set inside the for loop for rho, not before that.
+This is because a1, a2 and a3 will depend on rho.

 Start by writing and running egX_search_it1().
+All it requires are lower and upper bounds for bigL, chi, m and rho, along with calling the function: egX_search_general(bigLLB,bigLUB,mLB,mUB,rhoLB,rhoUB,chiLB,chiUB,,dbg);

 It will produce output like the following, giving values of the parameters used and some other values.
 The key value is nUB, where UB=upper bound, so this is giving you the upper bound on n (see above) for those values of the parameters.